richardvanhook/force.oauth.js/README.md

 * **`:cacheTokenInSessionStorage`**  (optional)

-  Enabling this will persist token in HTML5 sessionStorage.  **Please, please only enable this if you're positive your app has zero XSS/CSRF risks.
+  Enabling this will persist the OAuth token in HTML5 sessionStorage.  **Please, please only enable this if you're positive your app has zero XSS/CSRF risks.**  The benefit, of course, is DOM reloads won't re-initiate OAuth hand-shake.

   *Default:* false